doloopwhile/goplay/README.md

  - Go Playground(http://play.golang.org)

 `gopark` create text environment in local machine.
-Therefore, allow you to use your favorite editor and install extra packages.
+Therefore, you can your favorite editor and install extra packages.